 Reserve Margin Benefit - This metric is based on savings that may result when two or more Balancing Authority Areas could economically share a reserve resource when unused transmission capacity remains in transmission project.
 The reserve margin metric will be computed through spreadsheet analysis and monetized using an index price of power for each Balancing Authority Area and measures the benefit of the Alternative Project in the DFRTP (or a cost allocation scenario).
 The beneficiaries are the Balancing Authority Areas.

 For an example of the application of the cost allocation methodology defined in the Attachment K see Appendix J Cost Allocation Workbook posted with the 2014-2015 Draft Final Regional Transmission Plan.
-SHOULD WE MAKE THIS REFERECE AND IF SO SHOULD WE ATTACHED IT OR HOT LINK THE DOCUMENT?

 Cost Allocation Committee

-The TWG will provide the benefit information calculated above to the Cost Allocation Committee to be used in the cost allocation process.Impacts on Neighboring Regions
+The TWG will provide the benefit information calculated above to the Cost Allocation Committee to be used in the cost allocation process.

+Impacts on Neighboring Regions

 The Initial Regional Plan and Change Case Plan(s) power flow studies will monitor the BES voltage and thermal loading in NTTG’s neighboring planning regions: ColumbiaGrid, WestConnect, and CAISO.
 These power flow studies will identify any BES thermal and voltage violations using NERC criteria unless a neighboring planning region provides alternative criteria.
 Should a BES violation be observed in the neighboring region, either in the Initial Regional Plan or the Change Case Plan(s), the TWG will coordinate with the affected planning region to verify that the study results are valid and that this a new violation and is not a pre-existing problem that the affected planning region should mitigate.
 If there is a new violation caused by the Initial Regional Plan or Change Case plan, the TWG will endeavor to alleviate the violation using acceptable mitigation options within the NTTG footprint.
 If the violation in the neighboring planning region cannot be eliminated (i.e., the thermal and/or voltage are not within acceptable planning criteria) after all reasonable NTTG internal mitigation measures have been studied, then the TWG will again coordinate with the impacted planning region to determine if that region will ameliorate the violation through mitigation measures within the affected planning region at its expense.
 If the answer is no, the Initial Regional Plan or Change Case Plan will be eliminated from possible consideration as a plan that is more efficient or cost effective.
 Should the violations remain after all options for alleviation, both within the NTTG footprint and within the affected region, have been exhausted, then the Change Case or Initial Regional Plan will not be selected for the Draft Regional Plan.